yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/alert-monitor/cluster-health.md

 - Total number of open file descriptors, which if too great, might end up causing problems in normal operation.
 - Connectivity with either `ycqlsh` or `redis-cli`, which could indicate either network connectivity issues in your deployment or server-side issues processing requests.

-This list is not exhaustive, and we are actively working on expanding this!
-Furthermore, we are also working on more tightly integrating with the underlying `Prometheus` server that is bundled with Yugabyte Platform to provide significantly more granular, user-configurable, metrics-based alerting enabled.
+This list is not exhaustive — Yugabyte is actively working on expanding the metrics.
+Also, Yugabyte is working on more tightly integrating with the underlying Prometheus server that is bundled with Yugabyte Platform to provide more granular, user-configurable, metrics-based alerting.